jonnor/ESC-CNN-microcontroller/report/report.md

 - Demonstrate an ESC system running on a 5 USD microcontroller.
 Resulting in XX% accuracy on Urbansound8k dataset.
-- First evaluations of modern efficient CNNs such as MobileNet, SqueezeNet on Urbansound8k dataset
+- Set of tools for STM32 CubeMX AI
-- Set of tools for STM32 CubeMX AI to overcome current limitations in the platform
+-

 -->